sophongo/sophdoc/docs/en/admin/ghippo/best-practice/gproduct/nav.md

     AI platform frontend uses [qiankun](https://qiankun.umijs.org) to connect the sub-applications UI.
     See [getting started](https://qiankun.umijs.org/guide/getting-started).

-    After registering the GProductNavigator CR, the corresponding registration information will be generated for the front-end parent application.
+    After registering the GProductNavigator CR, the proper registration information will be generated for the front-end parent application.
 For example, `kpanda` will generate the following registration information:

     ```go
     {